edf/migration/README.md

 Notes:

-1.  exporting FoxML with the archive switch requires ample space to store the Fedora object with the objext's datastreams.
+1.  exporting FoxML with the archive switch requires ample space to store the Fedora object with the object's datastreams.
 In this instance the file is stored on an NFS mounted space (a UW-IT SAN)